uzzielperez/uzzielperez.github.io/_posts/2019-09-22-Dolce-far-niente.md

 I've been doing this for the past few weekends - decompressing and not worrying too much.
 Last weekend was a challenge but I got out of "it".
 Walking helps me.
 It gives my head clarity to choose what to do no and what not to do.

-I've probably ran out of interesting paths to try along campus so I'm looking forward to weekend hiking around the Jura or Mont Blanc.
-Although, I'm probalby not super excited to leave my friends here.
+I've probably running low on interesting paths to try along campus so I'm looking forward to weekend hiking around the Jura or Mont Blanc next year.
+Although, I'm probably not super excited to leave my friends here.